PLCHome/node-red-contrib-velux/README.md

  - *currentPosition*: only the current position is output.
  - *target*: The target position is output.
  - *fp1CurrentPosition (-4)*: Some devices (nodes) have further function parameters. this is explained in the velux API description.
+ - *remaining time*: The remaining time to position.
 - **topic:** This node sends a topic, either this text or the velux node name. and see input
 - **name:** The name is displayed on the node